-Each packed column is sealed with a pressure syringe on the bottom of the column.
+Each packed column is sealed with a pressure syringe in the bottom end of the column.
 It is then placed in a sealed plastic bag.

 - 1. Cut the plastic bag and remove the column with care. - 2.
 Follow the flow direction (indicated by an arrow on the column label) to clamp the column onto the chromatography system or to a vertical stand.